Skip to main content

 Learning Objectives:

-• Discuss ways to assess the Board’s financial management knowledge and provide examples of educating and successfully onboarding new Board members.
+• Identify ways to assess the board’s financial management knowledge and to educate and onboard new board members.

-• Examine ways to use technology to prepare and manage board communications, responsibilities, and deadlines during the year for risk management.
+• Determine ways to use technology to prepare and manage board communications, responsibilities, and deadlines during the year for risk management.

-• Identify the financial message that needs to be conveyed to provide useful information for Board members to make good decisions and understand the financial picture.
-Determine the best method to illustrate that message through case studies.
+• Choose the financial message that needs to be clearly conveyed to board members to support good decisions and to understand the financial picture.

 8:00 AM – 8:50 AM EDT